-Monumental thunderstorms and immense sunsets hit London’s dramatic skyline over the weekend as Godlike artists graced the stages at Victoria Park for the inaugural All Points East festival.
+Monumental thunderstorms and immense sunsets hit London’s skyline over the weekend while Godlike artists graced Victoria Park for All Points East.

-The festival attracts a middle-class, music-loving crowd.
+The festival attracts an older, middle-class, music-loving crowd.
 In comparison to Lovebox, All Points East feels safer, calmer and cleaner – albeit less busy and more corporate.
-Highlights of Friday evening include a nostalgic, glittering performance from Yeah Yeah Yeahs, playing in London for the first time in five years.
-Followed flawlessly by a set from LCD Soundsystem, featuring classic dance hits such as ‘I Can Change’, ‘Tribulations’ and ‘All My Friends’.
+Highlights of Friday evening include a nostalgic, glittering performance from Yeah Yeah Yeahs – playing in London for the first time in five years.
+They are followed by LCD Soundsystem, who deliver a flawless set featuring classic dance hits ‘I Can Change’, ‘Tribulations’ and ‘All My Friends’.

 On Saturday afternoon the good vibes continue, and it’s all about the girls.
 Lady Leshurr makes a guest appearance during Popcaan’s set; Lykke Li offers her unique blend of indie pop and electronica; Stefflon Don proves there is a place for her in the male-dominated rap world; and Shanti Celeste brings her sunny uplifting house music to the X Stage.

-If The xx relied on the thunder and lightening and the audience’s singing to ensure an epic experience was had – then it was French electronic duo Justice who deserved the closing spot on Saturday’s main stage.
+The xx’s performance relied on the thunder and lightening and the audience’s singing – it was French electronic duo Justice who deserved the closing spot on Saturday’s main stage.
 Permitting the lively festival crowd to blow off some steam before heading off into the night, Justice served a dance-heavy set which included their remix of MGMT ‘Electric Feel’; ‘Safe and Sound’, and ‘D. A. N. C. E.’

 Balmy temperatures continued on Sunday, and the return of Beck and Björk meant that history was about to go down.
 The magic of All Points East is that you feel local vibes and a strong sense of community; mixed with the glamour and excitement of huge headline artists.
 APE is a festival that Londoners from East to West can be proud of.